ketozhang/StaticPy/README.md

 ## Documentations

-The documentations are hosted in a StaticPy generated webpage.
-See the [home page](https://ketozhang.github.io/StaticPy) or [docs](https://ketozhang.github.io/StaticPy/docs).
+The [documentations](https://ketozhang.github.io/StaticPy/docs) are hosted in a StaticPy generated website.